cainmagi/Dockerfiles/manual-session/ngc.md

     | :----------------------------: |
     | ![step-4](./display/ngc/step-4.png) |

-* **Step 5**: Click the <kbd>Generate API Key</kbd> button, then you can see the information is updated in this page.
-Copy the message and keep it carefully with a file.
+* **Step 5**: Click the <kbd>Generate API Key</kbd> button, then you can see the information is updated on this page.
+Copy the message and keep it carefully in a file.
 Because you will not be able to see it if you refresh the page.

     |   Step 5 (In Browser)  |
     | :----------------------------: |
     | ![step-5](./display/ngc/step-5.png) |

-    > Tips :bulb:: If you unfortunately lose your API key.
+    > Tips :bulb:: If you, unfortunately, lose your API key.
 You can generate a new one here.
 Once a new API key is generated, the previous key will get invalid automatically.

-* **Step 6**: Open a new Putty session, and following the instructions from NVIDIA (See the screenshot in **Step 5**).
+* **Step 6**: Open a new Putty session, and follow the instructions from NVIDIA (See the screenshot in **Step 5**).
 First, type

     ```bash
     docker login nvcr.io